66 Basses (Legion Series) by 8Dio Review

 There are the typical 8Dio effects included, and you can use those or your various plugin in your DAW which come with more features and variances.

 Since the Century Brass and Strings libraries, 8Dio has found a new interface which works for me.
 The UI used with 66 Basses allows you to switch articulations fast, the simplified sequencer, effects and mixer pages are well designed.
 I am thrilled with the changes 8Dio made to the UI overall.

 Rating: Five out of five stars

-66 Basses from 8Dio is all about loud, epic and sub rattling iconic bass.
+66 Basses from 8Dio are all about loud, epic and sub rattling iconic bass.
 A similar string instrument that is as full and aggressive is hard to find.
-The instrument is easy to play and you get fat and large sounding results quickly.
-Like some other libraries from 8Dio, the library is absolutely unique.
-I would clearly advise this library to anyone in the trailer/epic music business or for anyone who needs some additional bass sounds to equip their template with.
+The instrument is easy to play, and you get fat and large sounding results quickly.
+Like some other libraries from 8Dio, the library is unique.
+I would advise this library to anyone in the trailer/major music business or for anyone who needs some additional bass sounds to equip their template with.